-Most extraction of teeth other than 3rd molars (wisdom teeth) are due to caries (cavities) that have done significant damage to tooth structure and have rendered the tooth non-restorable or at least a poor candidate for restoration.
+Most extraction of teeth other than 3rd molars (wisdom teeth) is due to caries (cavities) that have done significant damage to tooth structure and have rendered the tooth non-restorable or at least a poor candidate for restoration.
 Other reasons include failing endo, ankylosis, retained primary teeth, supernumerary tooth, or infection.

 Periodontal disease, if advanced, is another reason for extraction.
 Periodontal disease can often be treated so referral to a periodontist, who specializes in gum and connective tissue, may be contemplated.

 Keeping a diseased tooth in place without treatment can lead to local destruction of bone, damage to adjacent teeth structure and support and maybe even damage to distant organs due to bacteria or their toxins entering the bloodstream.